On the asymptotically linear problem for an elliptic equation with an indefinite nonlinearity: Introduction

 Part 3 is a Faber-Krahn type inequality, this result is shown using symmetrizations and states that the first eigenvalue is minimized at balls (among open sets of fixed measure).
 In contrast, Part 4 proves that the \emph{second eigenvalue} does not achieve its infimum among open bounded sets of fixed measure.
 This is sometimes referred to as the Hong–Krahn–Szegö inequality.
 Note that the inequality in \eqref{ine} is \emph{strict}, in contrast to what happens in the Dirichlet bounded domain case (where the equality is achieved).

 Part 5 shows that the eigenfunctions inherit the symmetries of the domain.
 The radial symmetry of $\phi_1$ is an easy consequence of the simplicity of the first eigenvalue, whereas the foliated Schwarz symmetry of $\phi_2$ is shown using polarizations.
-Foliated Schwarz symmetry refers to an axially symmetric function together with some monotonicity properties in the polar angle; we refer to Section \ref{prop:sec} for a precise definition.

 To close this introduction, let us mention that we have only considered \emph{positive} eigenvalues of \eqref{P_lambdaI}.
 However, since the function $Q_\Omega$ is sign-changing one cannot rule out the existence of negative eigenvalues.
 The following is a nonexistence result of eigenfunctions in $H^1(\rn)$ associated to negative eigenvalues.